Zambezi (advertising agency)

 Zambezi is an advertising and marketing agency in Culver City, California.
 Founded in 2006 in Venice Beach by former Wieden & Kennedy executives, the agency originally specialized in sports marketing.
 After buying out its principal owner, the agency’s management team shifted its focus to communications for consumer brands, beyond sports and entertainment.
-They also moved their headquarters to Culver City.
+They also moved their headquarters to Culver City, and in 2020, opened a Minneapolis location.

 Recognition

-Zambezi was named to Inc. magazine's list of 500/500 Fastest Growing Private Companies in 2011, 2012 and 2013 and recognized as an Advertising Age Small Agency of the Year in 2011 and 2016.
+Zambezi was named to Inc. magazine's list of 500/500 Fastest Growing Private Companies in 2011, 2012, 2013, 2014, 2019, 2023, 2024, and 2026, and recognized as an Advertising Age Small Agency of the Year in 2011, 2016, and 2026.

-Zambezi also made the list of 100 Largest Woman-Owned Business in Los Angeles County by the Los Angeles Business Journal in 2016 and 2015.
+Zambezi also made the list of 100 Largest Woman-Owned Business in Los Angeles County by the Los Angeles Business Journal in 2016 and 2015, and was named Disruptor of the Year in 2022.

 In 2016, the agency’s campaign for Stance, "Shop With the Force", won a One Show Gold Pencil, an Advertising Age Digital Campaign of the Year Silver Award and a Gold Lion at the Cannes International Festival of Advertising.

+In 2024, the agency Under Armour campaign "Protect This House" earned multiple Clio Awards, including a Bronze Clio Music Award for Use of Music in Film & Video, Silver Clio Award for Film Craft Original Music, and Bronze Clio Sport Award in Film Craft.

+Also in 2024, Zambezi production arm FIN Studios' ESPN x State Farm campaign "Inner Baller, Full Court Press" won multiple Silver Clio Sport Awards in Branded Entertainment/Content, Athlete Storytelling and Branded Entertainment/Content, Partnerships & Sponsorships, as well as a 46th Sports Emmy Awards nomination for Outstanding Promotional Announcement.
+In the same year, FIN's NFL Flag campaign "Let's Play" also earned a 46th Sports Emmy Awards nomination for Outstanding Public Service Content.

+FIN Studios and Zambezi created the Tennis Channel series “Warm and Fuzzy”, hosted by comedian and former tennis pro Michael Kosta (The Daily Show), which premiered its second season in mid-2023.
+The production earned an Indie Agency News: Top 40, Design award, a ThinkLA IDEA Award for Best Branded Content, two Shorty Awards for Branded Content and Sports, and a Silver Clio Sport award in Branded Content & Entertainment.